Home

 I am accepting contributions for a page dedicated to women with swords in literature.
 I'd prefer Chinese swords, but others are also acceptable.
 Please let me know if you have something to contribute.

-Women with Swords in Games
+Women (and men) with Swords, in Games

 Women in Martial Arts Training with Swords